This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 Can you make them ahead of time?

-You can store hard boiled eggs (still in the shell) for about a week in the refrigerator.
+You can store hard boiled eggs in an airtight container in the refrigerator for about a week.
 If the hard boiled eggs are already peeled, use them the same day for the best quality.
 I like to make a dozen hard boiled eggs on the weekend and then use them for breakfast or add them to my lunch during the week.
 It’s so easy, convenient, and healthy.
 Eggs are good for you – so nutritional and a great source of high-quality protein.

 close up image of cut hard boiled eggs on a plate